 Please email QM Coordinator (firstname.lastname@example.org) for information on training opportunities.

 Information Technology’s Teaching Options site explains teaching options for sharing information with your students.
 In some cases, you and your students may need VPN access to access tools that are available on Marshall computers, but are not readily available on personal computers.
 Please remind students that all correspondence regarding course work and grades must be done using their Marshall email accounts, not their personal accounts, such as Gmail.
 The same goes for instructors; you must use your Marshall email when it comes to matters regarding coursework and students.

 Webcams may be available to check-out at the Drinko Circulation Desk (3 hour time limit) and at the IT Service Desk (also in Drinko).
-We have ordered more and they will arrive in 7-10 days (from March 16, and pending availability).
+Users may also ask the IT Service Desk for laptops, tablets, and assistance with internet service.
+Equipment is limited.

 Additional software, downloads, and VPN are not needed for access to Blackboard.